Moel Famau Country Park

 Much of the Country Park is common land, owned by Denbighshire and Flintshire County Councils, where numerous farmers have the rights to graze sheep.
-The heather moorland has always been important for this purpose but it needs looking after to get the best out of it.
+Please remember when walking and cycling here that sheep are grazed on the hill throughout much of the year..

 You may well notice strange shapes cut into the heather while you’re walking in the park.
 This is part of the ongoing management that’s taken place in the uplands for generations – a combination of burning and cutting encourages new heather to grow and provides fresh grazing for sheep.

 It also creates excellent nesting and feeding areas for upland birds.
-Of particular importance is the black grouse, one of the rarest birds in Wales, but found here in small numbers – between 10 and 15 males have been counted here in recent years.
+Of particular importance is the black grouse, one of the rarest birds in Wales, but found here in small numbers – since the late 1990s the population has increased from only 10 males, to recent counts of 40 male black grouse.
 Very early on spring mornings the male black grouse gather together to display and compete for the females.
 This “lekking” is an extraordinary spectacle.